Hilbert series of Parallelogram Polyominoes: Gorenstein parallelogram polyominoes

 In the following text, for a given parallelogram polyomino $\PP$, the unique maximal rectangle of $\PP$ containing $\min (\PP) =(0,0)$ is denoted by $R_0$.
 Let $\PP'$ be a subpolyomino of $\PP$.
 Then $\PP\setminus \PP'$ is a collection of cells obtained by removing all cells of $\PP'$ from $\PP$.
 Next, we introduce a new family of parallelogram polyominoes.

 \begin{Definition} A parallelogram polyomino $\PP$ is said to be \emph{shortenable} if $\PP \setminus R_0$ is a parallelogram polyomino.
 Moreover, $\PP$ is \emph{well-shortenable} if $\PP$ is shortenable and either $\PP\setminus R_0$ is a rectangle or $\PP\setminus R_0$ is a well-shortenable parallelogram polyomino.
-The sequence of polyominoes $\{\PP_i\}_{i=1,\ldots l}$ such that $\PP_1=\PP\setminus R_0$, and $\PP_{i+1}=\PP_i\setminus R_i$ where $R_i$ is the unique rectangle containing $\min (\PP_i)$, is called the \emph{derived sequence} of $\PP$. \end{Definition}
+The sequence of polyominoes $\{\PP_i\}_{i=1,\ldots, l}$ such that $\PP_1=\PP\setminus R_0$, and $\PP_{i+1}=\PP_i\setminus R_i$ where $R_i$ is the unique rectangle containing $\min (\PP_i)$, is called the \emph{derived sequence} of $\PP$. \end{Definition}

 We observe that a thin parallelogram polyomino and an $L$-convex parallelogram polyomino (Ferrer diagram) are well-shortenable.
 In particular, for a Ferrer diagram the definition of derived sequence coincides with the one of \cite{EHQR}. \begin{Example} We give an example of a shortenable polyomino that is not well-shortenable.
-Let $\PP$ be the parallelogram polyomino in Figure \ref{fig:shornotwell}.
-We observe that the maximal rectangle $R_0$ of $\PP$ is the maximal rectangle on the cells $A$ and $B$, and the polyomino $\PP_1= \PP\setminus R_0$ is a parallelogram polyomino.
+Let $\PP$ be the parallelogram polyomino in Figure \ref{fig:shornotwell}.(\textsc{\romannumeral 1}).
+We observe that the maximal rectangle $R_0$ of $\PP$ is the maximal rectangle on the cells $A$ and $B$, and the polyomino $\PP_1= \PP\setminus R_0$ is a parallelogram polyomino (see Figure \ref{fig:shornotwell}.(\textsc{\romannumeral 2})).
 Then $\PP$ is shortenable.
-However, the rectangle $R_1$ in $\PP_1$ is the maximal rectangle on the cells $\{C,D,E,F\}$ and $\PP_1\setminus \{C,D,E,F\}$ is not a parallelogram polyomino (without rotation).
+However, the rectangle $R_1$ on the cells $\{C,D,E,F\}$ in $\PP_1$ is such that $\PP_1\setminus R_1$ is not a parallelogram polyomino (without rotation), see Figure \ref{fig:shornotwell}.(\textsc{\romannumeral 3}).

 \end{Example}

 In order to characterize the parallelogram polyominoes that are shortenable, we prove the following.

 \begin{Lemma} Let $\PP$ be a parallelogram polyomino.
 Assume that $R_0$ has size $s\times t$ and its single rectangle $R$ has size $s'\times t'$ with $s'<s$ and $t' < t$.
 Then there exist $R',R'', \widetilde{R} \in \MM(\PP)$ as in Figure \ref{fig:rectproof}.